Docker Commands

 docker history <image-name/id>

-- Create a our own image with an existing image.
+- Create your own tagged image from an existing image.

 docker image tag <image-name:tag> <new-image-name:tag>